Lower Extremity Rehabilitation Symposium 2025

 Nurses, Occupational Therapists, & Physical Therapists (Florida):

-Baptist Hospital, CE Broker provider # 50-183 approves this program for (xx) hours credit for nurses and occupational therapists.
-Pending for Physical Therapist in Florida and Louisiana.
-Approved for continuing competence credit by the Mississippi State Board of Physical Therapy.
+Baptist Hospital, CE Broker provider # 50-183 approves this program for (15) hours credit for nurses and occupational therapists.
+Pending for Physical Therapist in Florida.

 Accreditation of this course does not necessarily imply the FPTA supports the views of the presenter or the sponsors.